gruntjs/grunt-contrib-stylus/README.md

 Specifies if we should compress the compiled css.
 Compression is always disabled when `--debug` flag is passed to grunt.

-#### linenos
-Type: `Boolean`
-Default: false

-Specifies if the generated CSS file should contain comments indicating the corresponding stylus line.

-#### firebug
-Type: `Boolean`
-Default: false

-Specifies if the generated CSS file should contain debug info that can be used by the FireStylus Firebug plugin

 #### paths
 Type: `Array`